gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 The bill of materials file in each *hardware/* subdirectory lists all parts required to build the boards.

-For PCB fabrication, use the gerber files in each *hardware/* subdirectory.
+Send the gerber files in each *hardware/* subdirectory to the manufacturer.
 Often a manufacturer will request putting the gerber files in a single .zip directory.

 ## Hardware Build and Assembly